dainachiba/KobeMetropolis/README.md

 **Daina Chiba**, Visiting Researcher, *Graduate School of Law, Kobe University*

-This is an *unofficial* Beamer theme for Kobe University.
+This is yet another *unofficial* Beamer theme for Kobe University.
+You may want to see a more thorough set of [theme files for Kobe University](https://github.com/yukiyanai/KobeBeamer) put together by [Yuki Yanai](http://yukiyanai.github.io/).

 ![Screenshot](screenshot.jpg)